rayje/harvey-sublime/README.md

 harvey-sublime plugin
 =========================

-A Sublime plugin to assist in test development for [Harvey](https://github.com/tschwecke/harvey)
+A Sublime plugin to assist in creating tests with [Harvey](https://github.com/tschwecke/harvey)

 Features
 --------